DanielBMarkham/Info-Ops/manuscript/chapter8.md

 All of that media you consumed, no matter what it was or at what level of detail, only provided you with a crude mock-up to get started.
 In some cases the mock-up was useful.
 Many times it was not.
 In fact, the general rule is the more material you consume to get started *aside from the bare minimum required*, the more you're going to spend time and effort doing the wrong thing.

-Same goes for diagrams and other forms of permenent writing.
+Same goes for diagrams and other forms of permanent writing.
 These tools exist so that groups of us in separate locations can create huge mock-up models of how things might look and work before we get together for the actual work.
 They're critical and required, but they're not the work itself.
 The work itself happens when the dialectics begins.
 Good permanent information has the sole purpose of supporting analysis.
 (Really good books can support various kinds of analysis the you'll use the rest of your life.
 Poor books may take up your time and never be used to actually understand anything.
 Note that fiction can also be a great form of written record, as it teaches us how we might act in imaginary situations -- allows us to sort out our feelings and values without being engaged in "real work" at all.
 For that reason, good fiction, in fact, can be more useful than a lot of textbooks that teach things you never use.)

-If you want to use diagramming or some other formal system of permenent recording, be sure you use the minimal amount for the job in front of you.
+If you want to use diagramming or some other formal system of permanent recording, be sure you use the minimal amount for the job in front of you.
 To continue our previous example, great fiction prepares you for life, the universe, and everything.
 It can be long and extended.
 Good textbooks give you templates for hundreds of different work/life situations in your future.
 They can be quite big.
 If you're building a doghouse, you do not need to write "War and Peace" or beging constructing an architectural diagram for the Sistine Chapel.
 You might need a sketch or two so you don't forget stuff, but that's about it.

 It's also important that new people are able to consume whatever you're writing down.
 Many times I've seen teams create documentation that they themselves can't (or won't) consume just a week later.
 That's a fail.